 This course provides a series of math topics for students to select from based on their needs.
 It can be used for math acceleration, remediation or to supplement existing curriculum.
 Each topic begins with a pre-assessment from which a personal learning path is developed for the student.
 Based on the pre-assessment, the learning path includes refreshers on concepts students may have forgotten and lessons on concepts the student has not yet mastered.
 The learning path does not require students to complete lessons on concepts the student has mastered.
+Completion time varies based upon competencies completed.

 Students will demonstrate an understanding of whole numbers by naming, rounding, comparing, performing operations, utilizing properties and laws, evaluating exponents and square roots, and using order of operations to solve problems.